chengjc2019/DIMA/README.md

     You can put the pre-trained backbones into a selected path for testing.

-    We have also released our trained models for testing.
+    We have also released trained models of baseline and our proposed method for testing.
 You can download them from the link below.

 -  [orcnn_EFHR_FAIR1M](https://drive.google.com/file/d/1iiNrLoqGTeCl6RfNkPkUp8cAx1od_Qzu/view?usp=share_link)
 - [orcnn_EFHR_MAR20](https://drive.google.com/file/d/1FkR3hpA8RS4-aA9gg3RnKskDKPvcDB1s/view?usp=share_link)